jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/5_Physical_Collet.typ

 This highlights both the systematic nature and inherent complexity of the assessment process.
 The analysis revealed that optimal #gls("lie") selection depends strongly on context-specific variables and some identified critical parameters.
 These critical parameters require rigorous determination through load approximation analysis.
-This investigation provides a methodological foundation for #gls("lie") selection and establishes the motivation for the detailed load discretization analysis presented in @chap_4.
+This investigation provides a methodological foundation for #gls("lie") selection and establishes the motivation for the detailed #gls("ld") analysis presented in @chap_4.

 ])